Wall Street analysts give Facebook cautious nod

-SAN FRANCISCO, June 27 Wall Street’s top financial firms delivered highly-anticipated assessments of social networking phenomenon Facebook Inc (FB.O) on Wednesday, giving a cautious nod of approval about the company a month after its rocky initial public offering.
+SAN FRANCISCO Wall Street's top financial firms delivered highly-anticipated assessments of social networking phenomenon Facebook Inc (FB.O) on Wednesday, giving a cautious nod of approval about the company a month after its rocky initial public offering.

 Analysts said they see significant long-term potential for Facebook - the top social networking website - and expect it to corner a substantial share of the global Internet advertising market.
 But risks remain, given limited visibility over the business model and uncertainty over mobile monetization.